juanlittledevil/juce-cmake-template/scripts/README.md

 ## Notes & tips

-- Many scripts produce build artifacts under `build/src/TurnTabby_artefacts/{Debug,Release}`, logs in `build/`, and docs under `docs/doxydocs`.
+- Many scripts produce build artifacts under `build/src/<project>_artefacts/{Debug,Release}` (or a similarly named artifacts folder), logs in `build/`, and docs under `docs/doxydocs`.
 - Prefer `--build-if-missing` during iterative development to avoid expensive rebuilds.
-- Use the `--debug` flag (optionally with `--precalc-debug`, `--debug-visualizations`, etc.) only when you need the heavy notation/visualization tooling; they significantly increase build times.
+-- Use the `--debug` flag (optionally with `--debug-visualizations`, etc.) only when you need heavy debug/visualization tooling; these options can significantly increase build times.
 - See `docs/dev/` for deeper guidance on stress/benchmark/debugging scripts:
   - `docs/dev/PERFORMANCE_BENCHMARKING.md` (benchmarks)
   - `docs/dev/THREAD_SAFETY_STRESS_TESTING.md` (stress tests)
-  - `docs/dev/DEBUG_PRECALC.md` (precalc debug)
+  - (project-specific debug documents may be present under docs/dev/)
   - `docs/dev/EDGE_CASE_VALIDATION.md` (edge-case testing)

 If you want to add usage examples for particular scripts (or expand `--help` output), tell me which scripts you want to document richer and I’ll add them.